meteor/react-tutorial/tutorial/simple-todos/08-methods.md

 When we call a method on the client using `Meteor.call`, two things happen in parallel:

-1. The client sends a request to the sever to run the method in a secure environment.
+1. The client sends a request to the server to run the method in a secure environment.
 2. A simulation of the method runs directly on the client trying to predict the outcome of the call.

 This means that a newly created task actually appears on the screen before the result comes back from the server.